Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 > [Postal code](/glossary/Postleitzahl) and city
 > Country

-If you sent a letter to Max's workplace, it would look like this:
+If you sent a letter to Max's office, address it like this:

 ![Envelope with German address](/illustrations/envelope-german-address-bei-business.png)

 > The person you are writing to
-> **bei** The name of the business
+> **z.
+Hd.** The name of the business
 > Street and door number
 > [Postal code](/glossary/Postleitzahl) and city
 > Country